hugo-toha/guides/content/posts/configuration/sections/about/index.md

 ### Add a Summary About Yourself

-Now, let's add a summary of what you do.
-The purpose of this section is to give the viewer an idea about your professional expertise at a glance.
-Add the following section in your `about.yaml` file,
+To provide a concise overview of your professional expertise, let's add a summary section.
+This will give viewers a quick glimpse into what you do.
+Add the following section to your `about.yaml` file:

 ```yaml
 # a summary about you